adamrkenny/psa008/README.md

 used in RQ2, to test the analysis pipeline

 ## about [data](./data) ##

+### pilot 01

+Pilot data were collected via Amazon's Mechanical Turk, with a sample from the United States of America (n = 207).
+Participants were randomly assigned to a minimal group defined via a noun label serving as a group name (the ``Flurps'' vs. the ``Zazzes'').

+### pilot 02

 Pilot data were collected 04 April 2022 on Prolific [prolific.co](www.prolific.co), with a sample from the United Kingdom